 Moving on, we discuss the real estate industry.
 Rob discourages pursuing properties on apartment listing aggregate websites.
 Many of these sites set off a race to the bottom.
 When this happens, competition can get fierce.
 The properties listed on these sites often end up driving down prices.
 They do this by offering move in specials.
 Everyone needs a place to live.
 Discounts like these help a lot of lower income renters.
 However, you want to invest in higher end, multi-family properties.
 Those will not be surrounded by stiff competition.
 They will also give you much larger returns on your investments.

 Next, let’s talk about your area’s demographics.
 Rob lays out an ideal situation.
 Let’s say the community population is 100,000 people.
 You will want there to be no less than one hospital nearby.
 What’s a tip many folks may not consider?
-Scout a property 30 minutes or less away from a major airport.
+Scout a property that is 30 minutes or less away from a major airport.
 Rob prefers an international one.
 Are you investing in rental properties in multiple large markets across the country?
 Then you will want them to be easily accessible to you.
 Let’s face it: you are busy, and you don’t need to spend your time driving all the way across town to assess an issue with your complex.

 Investigating the Area’s Economy

-Moreover, you must examine the economic situation in your chosen area.
+Moreover, you must examine the economy in your chosen area.
 Job growth should consistently be trending upward.
 That figure should read a 4-5% minimum, year over year.
 You will also want a diverse selection of industries throughout the city.
 Many communities’ economies are based on only one industry.
 This could be, for instance, a car and truck manufacturing plant.
 That factory, situated in the town’s industrial zone, may employ half the town.
 Thousands of small businesses have sprung up around it to serve its employees.
 How many times have we read headlines about those plants moving overseas, and ruining the area’s entire economy?
 Now, the plant workers, as well as the other businesses’ employees, are all out of work.
 If you invest in a shop serving these people, you and your staff are next.

 Rob also mentioned the huge hit that the hospitality industry took during the COVID-19 pandemic.
 If an entire town’s economic hopes are pinned solely on a resort, an event like that will sink it.
 Every town is a business, and just like with any successful business’ investment strategy, diversifying is key.
 Remember this when you’re doing your due diligence.